-- a.
-The Owner of the regulatory framework, has the ultimate responsibility for its implementation, and ensures: - i.
-Completeness of the required actions. - ii.
-Validity and accuracy of any information provided (by applying all relevant operational controls). - iii.
-Timely completion of actions. - iv.
-Adherence to approval procedures as per the BoC Group's governance processes. - b.
-CD provides oversight and challenge with regard to proper implementation to ensure adherence with the new regulatory framework. - c.
-If needed, the Owner liaises and involves any other support Divisions/Departments (e.g., Legal Services, Organisation, IT) or other control functions (Risk, Information Security, or Internal Audit), that may consider as necessary for the implementation of the regulatory framework. - d.
-Implementation of the BoC Group's obligations to comply with new / amended regulatory framework, may require the setup of a regulatory project whereby, a Project Manager / Coordinator is assigned by the Owner Director for the implementation of the action plan or prepare a Project Definition Document, providing the specific deliverables and target dates for implementation.
+- d.
+Implementation of the Bank's obligations to comply with new / amended regulatory framework, may require the setup of a regulatory project whereby, a Project Manager / Co-ordinator must be assigned by the Owner Director for the implementation of the action plan or prepare a Project Definition Document, providing the specific deliverables and target dates for implementation.
 For large regulatory projects, a separate Steering Committee might be set up to follow and monitor the implementation and quality assurance of the deliverables.
-CD has participation in the Steering Committee and the Project Management team and reviews and assesses the project requirements. - e.
-High level action plans for significant regulatory framework, once approved by the Owner Director /regulatory project Steering Committee (if any), are submitted to RAD and RCD.
-All actions are recorded in OneSumX to assist RCD to monitor progress on an ongoing basis through the system (CL or SCO updates accordingly the system).
+CD shall have participation in the Steering Committee and the Project Management team and shall review and assess the project requirements. - e.
+High level action plans for significant regulatory framework, once approved by the Owner Director /regulatory project Steering Committee (if any), must be submitted to RAD and RCD.
+All actions shall be recorded in OneSumX to assist RCD to monitor progress on an ongoing basis through the system (CL or SCO will update accordingly the system).
 Any issues in implementation are escalated by RCD through its reporting to RAD. - f.
-Action plans may require the participation of the relevant CL or other support units and clearly identify responsibilities, resources involved and timeframes. - g.
-Whereby the implementation of the regulatory framework requires the involvement of IT; a process has been established whereby the regulatory / compliance issues are confirmed as such by RAD or CD respectively.
+Action plans may require the participation of the relevant CL or other support units and must clearly identify responsibilities, resources involved and timeframes. - g.
+Whereby the implementation of a law / directive / regulation requires the involvement of IT, a process has been established whereby the regulatory / compliance issues are confirmed as such by RAD or CD respectively.